Skip to content

 4. No Merge Conflicts: PR is mergeable

-Maintainer Auto-Merge
+Maintainer Auto-Merge Enablement

 How Maintainer Auto-Merge Works

-With the AUTO_MERGE_TOKEN configured:
+With GITHUB_TOKEN permissions configured:

 Benefits for Sole Maintainer